Updated: Jul 22

 The anticipation and control of risks affects the traditional notion of regulation.
 Dr. Malcolm K. Sparrow, a leading expert in the regulatory field, suggests that this change to risk-based approaches is a necessary manifestation when one considers the coverage of the problem space itself.

-Traditional regulation has focused on protecting public safety by means of delivering prescriptive obligations, compliance and enforcement primarily seen through a legal lens.
+Traditional regulation has focused on protecting public safety by means of delivering prescriptive obligations, compliance and enforcement functions primarily seen through a legal lens.
 This legal focus often results in many "paper violations" that are not necessarily harmful to the public.
 However, many of the risks that do affect the public are in the domain of legal and permissive behaviors which require a different approach than enforcement and strict compliance.

 The question that regulatory agencies are asking themselves is not which of these domains to focus on but rather how should resources be divided between them.
 They understand that to better protect (or create) public safety they will need to extend their focus to include illegal and harmful things.